Check your Tire Pressure to Avoid a Blowout

 Both too much or too little pressure can cause blowouts.
 If your tires have too much air in them, less of the tires’ surfaces touch the ground, causing your car to lose traction.
 You may bounce around on the road, unable to maintain adequate stopping distances.
 If there is too little air, then too much of the tire is in contact with the ground, causing friction and also causing tires to wear prematurely.
 The friction can cause overheating which can cause the tread to separate – a dangerous recipe for a blowout.

 If you monitor your vehicle just once a month, you can avoid not only a costly repair service but also a potential crash from a blown out tire.
 Protect yourself and your car with regular tire pressure checks.
 If you do find yourself in the unfortunate situation with a blowout, contact our team at Hoist Towing & Recovery at (928)-660-0606.
-We service Prescott, Prescott Valley, Dewey and surrounding areas.
+Our services span the picturesque landscapes of Northern Arizona, encompassing vibrant communities such as Prescott, Chino Valley, Prescott Valley, Dewey-Humboldt, Mayer, Cordes Lakes, Camp Verde, Cottonwood, and Sedona.
+Additionally, we offer towing services along Interstate 17 and can provide off-road recovery services in areas such as Crown King, Bumble Bee, and Black Canyon City.